-- a) Equity investments amounting to €200,000 (2018: €200,000) represent an interest in an unlisted local private company, Manoel Island Yacht Yard Limited.
+a) Equity investments amounting to €200,000 (2019: €200,000) represent an interest in an unlisted local private company, Manoel Island Yacht Yard Limited.
 This equity investment is not held for trading and the Group has irrevocably elected at initial recognition to recognise such investment in the category of financial assets measured at fair value through other comprehensive income.
 The fair value of the equity investments is estimated by reference to the net asset backing of the investee.
+At the end of the reporting period, the cost of these investments approximates fair value and no movements have been reflected directly in equity in other comprehensive income.

+10. Financial investments

-At the end of the reporting period, the cost of these investments approximates fair value and no movements have been reflected directly in equity in other comprehensive income. - b) Debt securities have a cost amounting to €232,040 (2018: €232,040), and comprise Malta Government securities, which are listed on the Malta Stock Exchange, are subject to fixed rates of interest ranging from 4.5% to 5.20% and having maturity dates between 2028 and 2031.
+b) Debt securities have a cost amounting to €232,040 (2019: €232,040), and comprise Malta Government securities, which are listed on the Malta Stock Exchange, are subject to fixed rates of interest ranging from 4.5% to 5.20% and have maturity dates between 2028 and 2031.

-10. Financial investments - continued

 These investments have been classified at fair value through other comprehensive income, in view of the fact that the assets are held to collect contractual cash flows and to sell such assets.
-The measurement basis of such assets remained unchanged.

-The fair value of the debt securities at the end of the reporting period, amounting to €332,380 (2018: €307,874), is based on the market value of the instruments as quoted on the Malta Stock Exchange.
+The fair value of the debt securities at the end of the reporting period, amounting to €324,622 (2019: €332,380), is based on the market value of the instruments as quoted on the Malta Stock Exchange.
 Accordingly the fair value of these financial assets, based on quoted prices in an active market, is categorised as Level 1 within the fair value measurement hierarchy required by IFRS 7.

-The Group is not exposed to significant credit risk and price risk in respect of these debt securities taking into account the level of such investments.
+The Group is not exposed to significant credit risk and price risk in respect of these debt and equity securities respectively taking into account the level of such investments.
 Considering the nature and amount of such investments, sufficient information on fair values has been provided in this note.